xinzhan/core-services.en/help/interface/cookies/cookies-thirdparty.md

 keywords: cookies;privacy
 seo-description: As the support for third-party cookies has become more and more limited across browsers, Adobe has been working on new solutions that carefully balance customer requirements with the consumer's right to privacy across the Adobe Experience Cloud solutions.
 seo-title: How Changes to Third Party Cookie Support Impacts Customers
-solution: Marketing Cloud,Analytics,Target,Social
+solution: Marketing Cloud,Analytics,Adobe Target,Adobe Social
 title: How Changes to Third Party Cookie Support Impacts Customers
 uuid: 27332e0d-6932-4a6e-b97b-0adeced0b050
 ---

-# How Changes to Third-Party Cookie Support Impact Customers{#how-changes-to-third-party-cookie-support-impacts-customers}
+# How changes to third-party cookie support impact customers{#how-changes-to-third-party-cookie-support-impacts-customers}

 As the support for third-party cookies has become more and more limited across browsers, Adobe has been working on new solutions that carefully balance customer requirements with the consumer's right to privacy across the Adobe Experience Cloud solutions.